Can You Get A New Tattoo Wet?

 So, while your tattoo is healing, is it okay to get it wet?
 Should you keep that area wrapped up every time you shower?
 Is it okay to go to the beach with a new tattoo?

 Should I Stay Away From Water With A New Tattoo?

 Besides cleaning your new tattoo while it is healing, you should generally stay out of any bodies of water that you might normally visit.
 This means no trips to the beach, the pool or the lake in the three weeks following your tattoo appointment.

-Splashing water on your tattoo is one thing, but if you allow your tattoo to soak in water – especially water that might have bacteria or other contaminants in it – you are risking an infection on your new tattoo.
+Splashing water on your tattoo is one thing, yet if you allow your tattoo to soak in water – especially water that might have bacteria or other contaminants in it – you are risking an infection on your new tattoo.

 The healing process takes as long as it does because the tattooed area has been penetrated with a needle many thousands of times over a sitting, and the body is essentially regenerating a whole new layer of skin.
 If water is allowed to submerge this wound, it may complicate the healing process and lead to irritation, infection or ink dilution/loss.

 Why Can’t I Get My New Tattoo Wet?

 There are three main reasons why you should refrain from submerging your tattoo in water: